bmwant/podmena/README.md

 ## podmena

-Enhance your commit messages with emoji :cherries:
+Enhance your commit messages with emoji 🍒

 podmena will automatically add random emoji to every commit message for any git repository installed.